fwartena/getdatacourseproject/README.md

 These are the key steps in the run_analysis.R code:
 1. Download the zip file with the raw data from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip and store it in the working directory (make sure the working directory in R is set to the location of the run_analysis.R file).
 2. Unzip the zip file with the raw data in the working directory.
-3. Load the activity labels from the file "/UCI HAR Dataset/activity_labels.txt"
+3. Load the activity labels from the file "/UCI HAR Dataset/activity_labels.txt" and make them more readable by using CamelCase (using an upper case letter for each word in the activity name)
 4. Turn the activity labels into a factor variable that has the right order so they can later be used to create descriptive activity names for the data set.
 5. Load the feature labels from the file "/UCI HAR Dataset/features.txt"
 6. Remove the duplicates in the feature labels, by applying make.unique.